UTSAVS26/cognicore-ai/docs/source/user_guide/index.rst

 User Guide
 ==========

-Welcome to the CogniCore User Guide.
+Welcome to the CogniCoreAI User Guide.
 This guide explains the fundamental concepts and design principles behind the framework.
 Where the "Getting Started" tutorial shows you *what* to do, this guide explains *why* you do it.

-Understanding these core concepts will help you unlock the full potential of CogniCore and build more advanced and customized agents.
+Understanding these core concepts will help you unlock the full potential of CogniCoreAI and build more advanced and customized agents.

 .. toctree::
    :maxdepth: 1